apache/apisix/Contributing.md

 ## Contribution Guidelines for Documentation

+* Linting/Style

+    Use a markdown linting tool to lint the content.
+The following is a [plugin](https://github.com/apache/incubator-apisix/issues/1273) used by our community to lint the docs.

 * Active Voice

     In general, use active voice when formulating the sentence instead of passive voice.
 A sentence written in the active voice will emphasize